Svart Hona Chicken Breed Profile

 Purpose: ornamental, eggs

 And of course, Svart Honas make great eye-candy in your backyard!
 They are definitely a conversation starter and will draw anyone’s attention if you have a few mingling in your flock!
-Svart Honas can be shown in poultry shows, however, since they are not a recognized breed by APA, there is no specific breed class for them to compete in.
-This makes showing the Svart Hona professionally very challenging.
+Svart Honas can be shown in poultry shows, however, since they are not a recognized breed by the APA, there is no specific breed class for them to compete in.
+This makes professionally showing the Svart Hona very challenging.

 Svart Honas do make good 4-H show birds though!
 They are intelligent, quick to learn, and add variety to the 4-H poultry shows!